bacqueyrisses/bacqueyrisses/README.md

 ### Hey!

-I'm Enzo, a full-stacj developer from France.
+I'm Enzo, a full-stack developer from France.
 I'm passionate about open source projects and have specialized in Next.js and TypeScript.
 <br />
 I'm captivated by the immense potential of the ever-expanding *JavaScript ecosystem*.